Project Structure

 Content

-The docs/ directory holds your Markdown files.
-Each file becomes a page on your site.
+The docs/ directory is where your Markdown files live.
+Each file becomes a page.

 | File | URL |